-PERSONNEL RECRUITMENT AND SELECTION
+8. PERSONNEL RECRUITMENT AND SELECTION

 MWL is committed to child safe recruitment, selection and screening practices.
-MWL will not knowingly engage - directly or indirectly - anyone who poses a risk to children.
+MWL will not knowingly engage directly or indirectly anyone who poses a risk to children.
 These practices aim to recruit the safest and most suitable people to work in our programs.
 Our child safe practices include:

-- Promoting our child safe commitment on our website, in other promotional materials and in all job advertisements. - All applicants will receive a copy of MWL's CPP and be informed of the screening requirements when they are sent the application form. - All positions will be assessed for the level for risk in relation to contact with children.
+- Promoting our child safe commitment on our website, in other promotional materials and in all job advertisements. - All applicants will receive a copy of MWL's CSP and be informed of the screening requirements when they are sent the application form. - All positions will be assessed for the level of risk in relation to contact with children.
 Contact with children is defined as "Working on an activity or in a position that involves or may involve contact with children, either under the position description or due to the nature of the work environment".
-Working with children is defined as being engaged in an activity with a child where the contact would reasonably be expected as a normal part of the activity and the contact is not incidental to the activity.
+Working with children is defined as being engaged in an activity with a child where the contact would reasonably be expected as a normal part of the activity, and the contact is not incidental to the activity.
 Working includes volunteering or other unpaid works.
-Positions which work with children will require the highest level of screening and the applicant must possess relevant qualifications and experience in working with children. - Where the candidate is working directly with children in Australia, they may require a Working with Children Check (depending on the jurisdiction). - All MWL personnel, staff, volunteers, partners and project visitors will be required to read and acknowledge MWL's CPP and read and sign MWL's Code of Conduct for Working with Children Declaration. - MWL reserves the right to refuse employment or terminate any person's employment that may pose a risk to children.
+Positions which involve working with children will require the highest level of screening and the applicant must possess relevant qualifications and experience in working with children.
+Working with children may take place in a physical or on-line environment.

+- Screening for positions involving contact with children will include: - Criminal record checks before engagement; statutory declarations or local legal equivalent where criminal record checks are unavailable. - At least two referee checks made in person, to include safeguarding questions appropriate to the level of contact with children. - In addition, personnel working directly with children will require - a Working with Children Check (or equivalent depending on the jurisdiction). - Behavioural-based safeguarding interview questions. - All MWL personnel, staff, volunteers, partners and project visitors will be required to read and acknowledge MWL's CSP and read and sign MWL's Child Safeguarding Code of Conduct Declaration. - MWL reserves the right to refuse employment or terminate any person's employment that may pose a risk to children.
 Employment contracts will contain provisions for the prevention of a person working with children if they present an unacceptable risk to children.
-This may include suspension or transfer to other duties for any employee who is under investigation and provisions to dismiss any employee after an investigation or who breaches the MWL's Code of Conduct for Working with Children Declaration.
+This may include suspension or transfer to other duties for any employee who is under investigation and provisions to dismiss any employee after an investigation or who breaches the MWL's Child Safeguarding Code of Conduct Declaration.

-EDUCATING THE ORGANISATION ON CHILD ABUSE AND THE CHILD PROTECTION POLICY
+9. EDUCATING THE ORGANISATION ON CHILD ABUSE AND THE CHILD SAFEGUARDING POLICY

-MWL is committed to educating personnel and associates in child protection and abuse, in the CPP, in how to reduce risks and create child safe environments.
-We will promote child safe practices which keep children safe in the organisation and in their own community and provide information about child protection to the children and communities in which we work.
+MWL is committed to educating personnel and associates in child safeguarding and abuse, in the CSP, in how to reduce risks and create child safe physical and on-line environments.
+We will promote child safe practices which keep children safe in the organisation and in their own community and provide information about child safeguarding to the children and communities in which we work.
 This information will include reporting child abuse if they have concerns about an MWL member of staff or another representative in the organisation.